deadbok/fullscreen-clock/src/server/README.md

 controlled by a web configuration interface (TBD) and a REST interface.

 The server has the following tasks.

+ * Provide a HTML version of the clock client.
  * Queue messages for the client.
  * Repeat messages.
  * Control repeat interval.